- Search The Registry

-From Chicago, her father was a cook on the Chicago Burlington and Quincy Railroad and her mother rented rooms for extra family money.
-With her mother’s encouragement and patience, Donegan began piano lessons at the age of five.
+From Chicago, her father was a cook on the Chicago Burlington and Quincy Railroad, and her mother rented rooms for extra family money.
+Donegan began piano lessons at five with her mother’s encouragement and patience.
 She got much of her music education in public schools.
-At 14 she was playing in south side nightclubs for $1 a night and while attending DuSable High School she was hired to play jazz piano with The Bob Tinsley Band.
+At 14, she played in southside nightclubs for $1 a night, and while attending DuSable High School, she was hired to play jazz piano with The Bob Tinsley Band.
 She recorded her first album in 1942, blues and boogie-woogie selections for the Bluebird label.

 During the 1950’s Donegan played clubs from coast to coast.
 She married John McClain and had a son who is also a musician.
-The relationship unfortunately ended in a divorce with Donegan mentioning in an interview years later “I think artist should be by themselves.”
-By the 1970’s Donegan was a regular on the Jazz Festival circuit in the United State, Canada, and Europe, performing as a soloist, with “The Dorothy Donegan Trio.”
+The relationship, unfortunately, ended in a divorce, with Donegan mentioning in an interview years later, “I think artists should be by themselves.”
+By the 1970s, Donegan was a regular on the Jazz Festival circuit in the United States, Canada, and Europe, performing as a soloist with “The Dorothy Donegan Trio.”
 She continued to perform until the fall of 1997, when health problems ended her career.

-Speaking about her music, she once said, “A wiggle never hurt anybody.”
+She once said about her music, “A wiggle never hurt anybody.”
 Dorothy Donegan died of colon cancer in May 1998.

 by Harry N. Abrams, Incorporated, New York